systematic-magic/AgingPMCtest/research_papers_html.rst

    :alt: Group Authorship

-9.1.10.
-If there are multiple Group Authorshipts, then those should be separated by comma (,) and "and" word.
+10.1.10.
+If there are multiple :ref:`group authorships<group_authorship>`, then those should be separated by comma (,) and "and" word.

 .. image:: /_static/ref_mult_group_auth.png
    :alt: Group Authorship